mohdaadil74097/mohdaadil74097.github.io/_posts/2024-6-6-Day4AtCoredge.md

    escap key, 'w' for write and 'q' is for quite and ! .
 6. Now your file has been edited.

+**For opening two files in two different terminal for comparing** vim -d filename1 filename2

+It is not used for editing the file

+vim -o filename1 filename2
+It is used for editing the file with compraision

 **Playing with file inside the VIM**

 We can do these things in command mode